sumcoinlabs/sumcoinj.org/working-with-sumcoinj.md

 <div markdown="1" class="toccontent">

-# Working with bitcoinj
+# Working with sumcoinj

 _Common patterns and things you should know._

 ## Introduction

-bitcoinj uses a few of the following design patterns throughout the code.
-You can look at the example code in org/bitcoinj/examples and tools to see how to use the library.
+sumcoinj uses a few of the following design patterns throughout the code.
+You can look at the example code in org/sumcoinj/examples and tools to see how to use the library.

 ### Futures